Best Toys for Irish Wolfhound

 Physical Exercise Recommendations for Irish Wolfhound

 Physical activity for Irish Wolfhound should reflect their moderate (30-60 min daily) exercise needs and Giant (105-180 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Irish Wolfhound, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for heavy breathing, slowing, reluctance to continue, and lying down during activity.
 Irish Wolfhound dogs with gentle, dignified, courageous traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Irish Wolfhound dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Irish Wolfhound benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Irish Wolfhound